 Have you completed your project base on localhost?
 Congratulations :).
 Now move your WordPress from localhost to live server.
 Let’s understand the best practice to perform this action.

 It would be best to use professional techniques while transferring a locally built website to the live server.
 You can go with some plugins and also can directly upload zip files.
-But it will be the best idea to move a localhost website using a plugin like All in One WP migrate.
+But it will be best to move a localhost website using a plugin like All in One WP migrate.

 Get Start to Move localhost WordPress to the live server.

 For the localhost machine, your computer is a plot to build a building(website).
-But for now, you’ve to buy a live server, storage, and Domain name.
+But for now, you’ve got to buy a live server, storage, and Domain name.

 Hosting: you can buy it from the best hosting providers like Bluehost, Hostinger, SiteGroud, HostGator.
 Check which one will suit your needs.